-There are a lot of great introduction posts, so I won’t delve into the mechanics.
-But Google Plus is more than just a ‘social network’ or a ‘Facebook clone’.
+There are a lot of great introduction posts, so I will not delve into the mechanics.
+But Google Plus is more than just a “social network” or a “Facebook clone”.
 It embodies a new way of thinking and operating for Google and it is actually much, much more.
 And everything Google is does, is to make more money, or at least keep its current money cows (especially online advertising).

-As said, I won’t go into the basics of Google Plus.
+As said, I will not go into the basics of Google Plus.
 A lot of you will probably already have an account and are familiar with how it works.
 For those of you who are interested, here an overview of great articles:

 Google: Introducing the Google+ project: Real-life sharing, rethought for the web

 Google’s own press release, with handy instruction videos.

 State of Search: How to use Google+ – a quick guide and thoughts on Google Plus

 Google+ tested by State of Search.
 Nice recap.

 State of Search: The first responses from the expert marketeers

 Wired: Inside Google+ – how the search giant plans to go social